StevenDavid/lambda-layer-tokenization/README.md

 Note the *OutputValue* of `LayerVersionArn` and `DynamoDBArn` from the output.

-Here, in step 5, the cloud formation stack created DynamoDB table to store encrypted data as well as Lamda layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.
+Here, in Step 5, the cloud formation stack created DynamoDB table to store encrypted data as well as Lamda Layer for encrypting/decrypting the sensitive data and generating unique tokens for sensitive data.

 ## Step 6: Create Serverless Application